Marcelara/JA_Root_Microbiome_AtBo/README.md

     * follow-up with diversity indexes (Shannon, simpson and obseved richness) within every single taxonomic group

 ### Can I just donwload all of it and re-run locally?
 Yes!
 If you don't feel like cloning the github repository you can just download a .zip from the green "code" box above

-run the scripts serially as in the instructions linked [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/README.MD) R package isntallation is facilitated by the first chunk of the first script
+you can either run the scripts serially as in the instructions linked [here](https://github.com/PedroBeschoren/Beschoren_Aragon_etal_2023/blob/main/Code/README.MD) R package installation is facilitated by the first chunk of the first script.
+OR run each script independently if you are only interested in one type of analysis.

 ### Suggested tutorials for key tools used in this repository